googleapis/python-aiplatform/README.rst

 |beta| |pypi| |versions|

+:Warning: This library is a pre-release product and is subject to breaking changes.

+`Cloud AI Platform`_: Cloud AI Platform is a suite of machine learning tools that enables
+    developers to train high-quality models specific to their business needs.
-`Cloud AI Platform`_: Google Cloud AI Platform is an integrated suite of machine learning tools and services for building and using ML models with AutoML or custom code.
-It offers both novices and experts the best workbench for the entire machine learning development lifecycle.
+    It offers both novices and experts the best workbench for machine learning development by leveraging Google's state-of-the-art transfer learning and Neural Architecture Search technology.

 - `Client Library Documentation`_
 - `Product Documentation`_